jasync-sql/jasync-sql/README.md

                                   new MySQLConnectionFactory(configuration), poolConfiguration);
 ```

 See a full example at [jasync-mysql-example](https://github.com/jasync-sql/jasync-mysql-example) and [jasync-postgresql-example](https://github.com/jasync-sql/jasync-postgresql-example).

+More info on the [wiki](https://github.com/jasync-sql/jasync-sql/wiki).

 ## Download